Improper Fetal Monitoring and Birth Injury

 - Absence of induced accelerations in FHR after stimulation of the baby

 - Category III Fetal Heart Tracings: Category III fetal heart rate tracings are considered abnormal and require appropriate intervention, which often includes prompt delivery, often via emergency C-section.
-If Category III fetal heart rate tracings occur, if they are allowed to continue, it is likely that fetal brain injury has already occurred.
+If Category III fetal heart rate tracings are allowed to continue without intervention, this will likely result in fetal brain injury.
 Category III tracings include the following:

 - Absent baseline variability and recurrent late decelerations